abraunegg/onedrive/README.md

 -m     --monitor Keep monitoring for local and remote changes --print-token Print the access token, useful for debugging
-        --resync Forget the last saved state, perform a full sync -v     --verbose Print more details, useful for debugging --version Print the version and exit
+        --resync Forget the last saved state, perform a full sync --syncdir Set the directory used to sync the files are synced -v     --verbose Print more details, useful for debugging --version Print the version and exit
 -h        --help This help information.